-It's been eight years since Sound Transit increased Link light rail fares.
-If fare revenue falls below our targets, Sound Transit may be unable to deliver the quality services and expansions we have promised you.
+It's been eight years since Sound Transit increased Link light rail fares, and a planned fare increase in 2020 was postponed due to the COVID-19 pandemic.
+If fare revenue falls below our targets, Sound Transit's ability to deliver the quality services and expansions may be impacted.

-Prior to the COVID-19 pandemic, Sound Transit's park-and-ride lots were regularly full early in the morning, making it difficult for many people to access transit.
-As Sound Transit systems expand in the coming year, it will be critical to maintain parking availability and certainty for customers.
+In addition, and prior to the COVID-19 pandemic, Sound Transit's park-and-ride lots were regularly full early in the morning, making it difficult for many people to access transit.
+While parking demand systemwide has declined because of post-pandemic travel behavior changes, some facilities, especially those serving Link light rail, remain very full.
+As Sound Transit expands Link light rail in the coming years, it will be critical to maintain parking availability and reliable access for passengers.